Phase1es2/ML-Sys-DevOps/README.md

 The proposed machine learning system leverages large-scale deep learning models and state-of-the-art computer vision techniques to differentiate AI-generated images from real images with high accuracy.
 By providing real-time, highly accurate image classification, this system will enhance content moderation and flag potentially deceptive AI-generated content, thereby improving user trust and safety.

 **Business Metrics:**
+The success of our **AI-Driven Image Detection System** will be evaluated using the following key performance indicators (KPIs):

-- **Accuracy Rate:** Minimum of 95% classification accuracy in distinguishing real from AI-generated images.
+* **Accuracy Rate:** Achieve a minimum of **95% classification accuracy** in distinguishing real and AI-generated images.

-- **Real-Time Processing:** Image classification in less than 1 second per image.
+* **Real-Time Processing:** Ensure image classification occurs in **less than 1 second per image** for scalability in real-world applications.

-- **Reduced False Positives/Negatives:** Optimized to minimize incorrect classifications.
+* **Reduced False Positive & False Negative Rates:** Optimize the system to minimize misclassifications, improving reliability.

-- **Operational Efficiency:** High system uptime, scalability, and ease of maintenance.
+* **Operational Efficiency:** Measure **system uptime, scalability, and maintenance efficiency** to ensure continuous deployment in production environments.

 ## Potential Customers & Business Applications